podulator/amazon-sagemaker-workshop/Workshop1/README.md

 Please go to the following link for this module:  [**Videogame Sales**](../modules/Video_Game_Sales.md).

-Be sure to use the **downloaded** version of the applicable Jupyter notebook from this workshop repository.

 When you're finished, return here to move on to the next module.

 ## Structured Data Use Case #2:  Predicting Customer Churn